-If you’ve stumbled upon this post, congratulations!
-I suspect you have a good reason for being here.
+If you’re here, congratulations!
+I suspect you have a good reason for looking up how to make it through the first trimester.
 But now that you’ve gotten that positive pregnancy test, what happens?

 For some people, the first trimester is smooth sailing.
 If this is your first baby, you’re possibly not showing yet, and it may seem like life is just going on like normal.